-You can set price alerts and notifications on the Tradestation mobile platform.
-These are not available on the web.
+You can set price alerts and notifications on the TradeStation mobile platform, unlike on the web platform.

 Desktop trading platform

-Tradestation offers a desktop trading platform with advanced features and many customizing options.
-However, the platform is not user-friendly for beginners.
-It's best suited for advanced traders.
+TradeStation offers a desktop trading platform with many advanced features and customization options.
+For that reason, though, it is not very suitable for beginners.

-Tradestation's desktop platform is so advanced and has so many functions that even a separate review would not be able to cover it all.
-Anyhow, we tried to provide a comprehensive summary.
+TradeStation's desktop trading platform is so advanced and has so many functions that even a separate review would not be able to cover them all.
+Still, we have tried to provide a comprehensive summary.

-At the time of the review, the desktop platform was only available for Windows and only in English.
+At the time of our review, the desktop platform was only available for Windows and only in English.

 Look and feel

-Tradestation's desktop platform is not user-friendly with an outdated look.
-If you are an advanced and professional user, the platform is ideal.
-However, if you are a first-timer or long-term investor, you can hardly take advantage of all its features.
+TradeStation's desktop platform is not user-friendly and has an outdated look.
+If you are an advanced and professional trader, the platform is ideal.
+However, if you are a first-timer or a long-term investor, you'll struggle to take advantage of many of its features.

-Nevertheless, the platform has good customizability.
-You also can choose from pre-defined workspaces, for example, there is a day trader or a futures trader workspace.
+The platform has good customizability.
+You can also choose from pre-defined workspaces, like a day trader or a futures trader workspace.